on not being cruel

 as a queer person, as a gender non-binary person, as a person with a womb, as a jew, as a sexual abuse survivor, and as a person with complex PTSD, there are spaces where it’s important for my voice to be loud — so it might be heard, so it might embolden others afraid or unable to speak, so those who have not suffered violences (embodied and historical) in the same way may listen and learn and grow.

-conversely, as an able-bodied white person, as a person with immense class privilege, and as a US citizen, there are spaces where my job is to shut the fuck up and listen, to hold inside of me that there is blood on my hands and not retreat into fragility, to follow the lead of others, to use the privileges i am afforded in whatever way i can.
+conversely, as an able-bodied white person, as a person with immense class privilege, and as a US citizen, there are spaces where my job is to shut up and listen, to hold inside of me that there is blood on my hands and not retreat into fragility, to follow the lead of others, to use the privileges i am afforded in whatever way i can.

 in it, i often wonder how we evaluate silence and voice. when is silence necessary to hear what’s required of us and when does it perpetuate violence. each of us must learn how to evaluate this. we must be able to admit and apologize when we fail or we will fail and fail again.

 i’ve been thinking about unseen labor, how one great burden of mastery is that its products often appear simple or effortless and therefore the work can and will be ignored. the same goes for emotional labor. so many are masters of bearing emotional labor for those who have no clue what happens behind the scenes or what it would mean if that rug got pulled out from under them.

 on this note, multiple cis women and gender non-binary friends spoke to me this week about troubles they are having communicating their truth to the cis dudes they love. this truth is so often some variation of: listen to me. ask me questions. resist your fragility. don’t run. sit at the table. hold feelings inside of your body and own them as yours. don’t expect me to save you. if you mess up, admit it. apologize. it’s your turn to. work. do. the. work. do. the. work.